 When should a small business hire an accountant?

-Hire one when you incorporate, when you register for HST (required once revenue passes $30,000 over four consecutive quarters), when you hire your first employee, or when bookkeeping starts eating hours you should spend running the business.
+Hire one when you incorporate, when you register for HST (required once revenue passes $30,000, either gradually over four consecutive calendar quarters or all at once within a single quarter), when you hire your first employee, or when bookkeeping starts eating hours you should spend running the business.

 What is the small business tax rate in Ontario in 2026?